Skip to the main content

 When a patient’s benefits exhaust, follow the guidance in Table 3 to make sure the claims processing system accurately tracks the benefit period.

 Medicare Claims Processing Manual, Chapter 25 has CMS-1450 general billing information.
 SNFs must also populate the Table 1 elements for Part A claims.
-You need to fill out these fields for all claims.
+Complete these fields for all claims.

 Table 1.
 SNF Billing Requirements